-- The Fair Trade group gave an assembly to KS1 and KS2.
-They did a great job of explaining why Fair Trade is so important to farmers around the world.
+- The Fairtrade committee deliver assemblies to Phase 1 and 2.
+They explain why Fairtrade is so important to farmers around the world.

-- The children across the school worked in class to find out about Fair Trade, producing a variety of work.
+- Children across school find out about Fairtrade and produce a variety of work.

-- Thank you to everyone – children, staff and parents – for your support.
-Just to remind you, the money raised on the FT tuck shop goes to help support St John’s School in Korogocho, Kenya.
+Thank you to everyone – children, staff and parents – for your continued support.
+Remember, the money raised on the Fairtrade tuck shop goes to help support St John’s School in Korogocho, Kenya.